Background pattern

 • low blood pressure (hypotension).

-If you have any other questions about the use of this medication, ask your doctor, pharmacist, or nurse.
+If you have any further questions on the use of this medicine, ask your doctor, pharmacist, or nurse.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine may cause adverse effects, although not all people suffer from them.

-Very common:may affect more than 1 in 10 patients
+Very Common:may affect more than 1 in 10 patients

-• infection at the infusion site (cellulitis at the infusion site) (see section2),
+• infection at the infusion site (cellulitis at the infusion site) (see section 2),

 • anxiety,